-At a high level, this seems very rudimentary and that may be so.
-Before you completely dismiss this as more of the same, ask yourself a simple question.
+At a high level, this looks pretty rudimentary, and that may be so.
+Before completely dismissing this as more of the same, ask yourself a simple question.

 Why am I living in such a reactionary world?

-I promise you, the answer is not as simple as you think it is.
+I promise you; the answer is not as simple as you think.

 Solutions are simple.
 People make them complicated.